Marysteph/KleborateModular_workflow/docs/Klebsiella_Acquired-virulence-loci.rst

 We previously explored the diversity of the *K. pneumoniae* integrative conjugative element (ICE *Kp*), which mobilises the yersiniabactin locus *ybt*, using genomic analysis of a diverse set of 2498 *Klebsiella* (see `this paper <http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000196>`_\ ).
 Overall, we found *ybt* in about a third of all *K. pneumoniae* genomes (and *clb* in about 14%).
 We identified 17 distinct lineages of *ybt* (see figure) embedded within 14 structural variants of ICE *Kp* that can integrate at any of four tRNA-Asn sites in the chromosome.
 Based on this analysis, we developed a MLST-style approach for assigning yersiniabactin sequence types (YbST) and colibactin sequence types (CbST), which is implemented in KleborateModular.

 The allele databases and schemes were updated in June 2021 following inspection of 250 genomes for which Kleborate had identified putative novel ybt sequence types/lineages (unpublished).
 This update included the addition of 11 novel ybt lineages and 8 novel ICE *Kp* variants for yersiniabactin, increasing the total number of ybt lineages from 17 to 28 and ICE *Kp* variants from 14 to 22 (see figure below).
-Annotations for all reference ICE\ :raw-html-m2r:`<i>Kp</i>` sequences are available in the ICE *Kp* references folder in the data directory.
+Annotations for all reference ICE *Kp1* sequences are available in the ICE *Kp* references folder in the data directory.

 * Three of the 28 *ybt* lineages were associated with three lineages of colibactin, with which they are co-located in the same ICE structure designated ICE *Kp* : *ybt 12* with *clb 1*\ , *ybt 1* with *clb 2* (previously defined as *clb 2A* in Lam et al. 2018), *ybt 17* with *clb 3* (previously defined as *clb 2B* in Lam et al. 2018)